jyotisko/WebHunter/README.md

 # For legal use
 ***Please dont use it for any illegal purposes.
 I will not be responsible for the damage you may cause.***

-# Made for Linux, working for windows.
+# Made for Linux, partially work for windows.
 Windows version will be launched soon.
 I am working for the windows version and many other features too!
 Please wait and I will soon add more features.
 It also works only for python2.
 Will be fixed soon :)

 # Requirements